 In either instance, if the smoke blows around, you’ve got a leak.
 There are various ways to repair such leaks – you can read more about the smoke trick and leak repairs here.

 Fourth, know when it is time to invest in a new system.
 If the air conditioning unit is continually needing repairs or performing below standards despite having received preventative maintenance service, it may be time for a new one.
 The good news is that a new air conditioning unit may be considered a tax deduction.
 Also, if you delay installing a new one and a tenant ends up without proper heating or air, you risk running into all sorts of problems that may have otherwise been avoided.

 A well-performing air conditioning unit is critical for the long-term success and occupancy of your rental property.
 If you need help managing the condition of your cooling systems, let us know.

 At Sweyer Property Management, our team of professionals has decades of experience and is happy to help you determine the best course of action for you and your property.
-Give us a call today to learn more about the wonderful services we offer our clients!
+Give us a call today at 910.256.3031 or reach out via our website to learn more about the wonderful services we offer our clients!